Detecting linear trend changes in data sequences: Data applications

 \subsection{Average January temperatures in Iceland}

-We analyse a land temperature dataset available from \url{http://berkeleyearth.org}, consisting of average temperatures in January recorded in Reykjavik recorded from 1763 to 2013.
-Figure \ref{fig:ice1} shows the data; the point corresponding to 1918 appears to be a point anomaly, and we comment on this aspect later on in this section.
+We analyse a land temperature dataset available from \url{https://www.kaggle.com/berkeleyearth/climate-change-earth-surface-temperature-data}, consisting of average temperatures in January recorded in Reykjavik recorded from 1763 to 2013.
+Figure \ref{fig:janiceland} shows the data; the point corresponding to 1918 appears to be an anomalous point.
+This is sometimes called point anomaly which can be viewed as a separate data segment containing only one datapoint.

-The TrendSegment estimate of the piecewise-linear trend is shown in Figure \ref{fig:ice2}.
-It identifies 2 change-points, 1917 and 1918, where the temperature in 1918 is fitted as a single point as it is much lower than in other years.
-Figures \ref{fig:ice3} and \ref{fig:ice4} show that NOT and CPOP detect the change of slope in 1974, ID returns an increasing function with no change-points and TF reports 6 points with the most recent one in 1981, but none of them detect the point anomaly.
-To assess the goodness of fit of the TrendSegment estimate, we computed the sample autocorrelation and partial autocorrelation functions of the empirical residuals from the TrendSegment fit and both were consistent with white noise.

 Regarding the 1918 observation, \citet{moore2017iceland} report that ``[t]he winter of 1917/1918 is referred to as the Great Frost Winter in Iceland.
 It was the coldest winter in the region during the twentieth century.
 It was remarkable for the presence of sea ice in Reykjavik Harbour as well as for the unusually large number of polar bear sightings in northern Iceland.''
-This example illustrates the flexibility of the TrendSegment as it detects not only change-points in linear trend but it can identify a point anomaly at the same time, which the competing methods do not achieve.